UWF-DevOps/golden-ami/README.md

 # golden-ami

 ```
-A repository for setting up an ami, and a vagrant box using glassfish
+A repository for setting up an ami, and a vagrant box to work with glassfish
 ```

 ## Requirements